-A straight mouthpiece often works sharper than a single or double broken mouthpiece.
-The shape of the mouthpiece determines where the pressure will lie in the mouth.
-A straight mouthpiece with tongue / port gives more pressure on the layers and keeps the tongue free.
+- A straight mouthpiece often has a sharper effect than a single or double jointed mouthpiece.
+The shape of the mouthpiece determines where the pressure will be in the mouth.
+A straight mouthpiece with tongue port puts more pressure on the layers and keeps the tongue free.
 The straighter and thicker the mouthpiece, the more pressure on the tongue.

 Sam Marsh mouthpiece features: